Man wearing VR headset and interacting in the virtual reality with hand controllers

 A person holding the VR device while the other person uses it.

-User research lays the foundation for the VR experiences you will design.
-Watch Frank Spillers, CEO at Experience Dynamics, discuss how to understand user needs in virtual reality.
+User research lays the foundation for the VR experiences you’ll design, so watch Frank Spillers, CEO at Experience Dynamics, discuss how to understand user needs in virtual reality.

 Show Hide video transcript